 - Split Commissions: When more than one producer is involved in the sale of a policy or if an account executive assists with renewal, the commission on the sale or renewal needs to be split between all of them.

 Even basic insurance commission plans can require a lot of management time and effort.
 We can help you navigate through all of it and automate the entire process.
-In fact, our Managed Service program could take the whole operation out of your hands.
+In fact, our Managed Services program could take the whole operation out of your hands.
 We can convert statements, import data, easily run commissions, generate reports, and more.
-Drop us a line or set up a free demo and we’ll show you how.
+Contact us or set up a free demo and we’ll show you how.